Why You Must Be on Social Media

-According to Social Media Examiner’s 2013 Marketing Industry Report PDF (5.3 MB), 86% of marketers said social media is important for their business, stating they use it to:
+According to Social Media Examiner’s 2017 Marketing Industry Report , 92percent of marketers said social media is important for their business.
+These marketers use social media to:

 - Enhance awareness.
-The sheer number of people on social media means if you’re there with them, you’ll get more exposure and awareness of your products and services.
+The sheer number of people on social media allows you to get more exposure and spread awareness of your products and services to a larger audience.

 - Generate leads and sales.
-When your social marketing messages are shared, that free word-of-mouth advertising grows exponentially across multiple networks and can rapidly reach thousands of customers.
+When your social media marketing messages are shared, that free word-of-mouth advertising grows exponentially across multiple networks.
+This allows you to rapidly reach thousands of customers.
 It’s real person testimonials on steroids.

 - Personalize and build brands.
 Social media is, by definition, social and interactive.
 It’s a conversation.
 It gives you an opportunity to connect with your customers and sell in a friendly, personal manner.

 - Nurture customer loyalty.
 When you interact with and listen to your customers, the feedback can help you improve your business and cement long-term loyalties.